shaunmahony/stamp/README.md

 # STAMP v.1.2.
 ###########################################################

-STAMP is a tool for characerizing similarities between transcription factor binding motifs.
+STAMP is a tool for characterizing similarities between transcription factor binding motifs.

 You can also use the formatMotifs.pl script to convert the outputs from various motif-finders into the format used by STAMP.